alexanderatallah/redbase/README.md

 ### Tags

 Tags are a lightweight primitive for indexing your values.
 You attach them at insert-time, and they are schemaless.
-This makes them simple and flexible for many use cases.
-It also allows you to index values by external attributes (that aren't a part of the value itself: [example](#example-prompt-cache)).
+This makes them simple and flexible for many use cases:

+- Tags allow you to index values by external attributes (that aren't a part of the value itself: [example](#example-prompt-cache)).
+- Tags allow you to link values between Redbase instances in [one-to-many relationships](#one-to-many-relationships), or even have [many-to-many relationships](#many-to-many-relationships) between data types.
+You can shard data between multiple Redis instances this way.
+- Tags can be nested with a chosen separator, e.g. `parentindex/childindex`.
+This effectively allows you to group your indexes, and makes [browsing](#example-browsing-your-data) your data easier and more fun.

-Calling `db.filter({ where: { AND: [...]}})` etc. allows you to compose them together as a list.
+Calling `db.filter({ where: { AND: [...]}})` etc. allows you to intersect tags together, and doing the same with `OR` allows you to union them.

+Call `db.tags(parentIndex)` to get all the children tags of `parentIndex`.

 Tags are sort of self-cleaning: indexes delete themselves during bulk-delete operations, and they shrink when entries are deleted individually.
 However, when the last entry for an index is deleted, the index is not.
 This shouldn't cause a significant zombie index issue unless you're creating and wiping out an unbounded number of tags.

-Tags can get unruly, you you can keep them organized by nesting them:
-`parentindex/childindex`.
-This effectively allows you to group your indexes, and makes [browsing](#example-browsing-your-data) your data easier and more fun.

-Call `db.tags("parentindex")` to get all the children tags.

-As you might expect, when indexing an entry under `parentindex/childindex` the entry is automatically indexed under `parentindex` as well.
+Tags can get unruly, so you can keep them organized by nesting them.
+As you might expect, when indexing an entry under `parentindex/childindex`, the entry is automatically indexed under `parentindex` as well.
 This makes it easy to build a url-based [cache exploration server](#example-browsing-your-data).
-Call `db.filter({ where: 'parentindex' })` to get all entries for all children tags.
+Call `db.filter({ where: parentIndex })` to get all entries for all children tags under `parentIndex`.

 ### Example: Prompt Cache